noodahl-org/erp/README.md

 - the system should attempt to reconcile missing or incomplete equipment data
 - the system should allow the user to input the least amount of data necessary
+- the system should eventually have all the data present to the user
+-